To protect the coastlines we all love, the four northern-most regions are considering shared rules on marine pests.

 As the movement of boats increases, so too does the risk of marine pests spreading.

 With support from the Ministry for Primary Industries, four regional councils – Waikato, Bay of Plenty Toi Moana, Auckland and Northland – are exploring whether consistent hull-fouling rules across all four regions would be a better way forward.
-Plus, they’re seeking feedback on what rules could look like, if they were developed.
+Feedback was sought on what rules could look like, if they were developed.

 If new rules were to be proposed, agencies would also need to consider implementation implications such as roles and responsibilities, where costs should lie and how these should be funded.